 Enter the prefix of your domain name.

-In this example, enter www.
+In this topic, enter www.

 Keep the default value.

-Select Region, Outside Chinese Mainland, North America, and United States in sequence.
+Select Region, Outside Chinese mainland, North America, and United States in sequence.

 TTL